ocaml/dune/README.md

 Dune is a build system designed for OCaml/Reason projects only.
 It focuses on providing the user with a consistent experience and takes care of most low-level details of OCaml compilations.
-It's merely necessary to provide a description of your project, and dune will do the rest.
+It's merely necessary to provide a description of your project, and Dune will do the rest.

 It implements a scheme that's inspired from the one used inside Jane